The National Conservation Training Center supports the mission of the U.S Fish and Wildlife Service in five critical ways:

 - Sustainability: NCTC is a national leader in the conservation community for its state-of-the art facility and green practices.

 The National Conservation Training Center, or frequently referred to as NCTC, is located just 60 miles or just over 1 hour outside the Washington DC metropolitan beltway.
-We are part of the Shepherdstown West Virginia community also known for the nearby state college just down the road from us.
+We are part of the Shepherdstown West Virginia community also known for the nearby state university just down the road from us.
 Our location is closest to the Washington Dulles International Airport, but many customers also use Baltimore/Washington International and Reagan National (DC) Airport.

 NCTC is a walking campus on a 533 acre property.
 The instructional classrooms, commons, and housing are situated within the rural setting of both forest and grasslands.
 The architectural design demonstrates the buildings and walkways are blended with the landscape to entice guests to shed their metropolis pressures.
 Outdoor patios, walkways, and break areas are situated to easily view the Mid-Atlantic area wildlife throughout the four seasons.
 Birds, white-tailed deer, fox, and other critters are frequently seen skittering up nearby trees or moving along a grassland culvert.